wso2/docs-is/en/docs/administer/changing-to-oracle-rac.md

 1. Add a new datasource with similar configurations as the [`           WSO2_CARBON_DB          `
-    datasource](#ChangingtoOracleRAC-Changingthedefaultdatabase) above
+    datasource](#changing-the-default-wso2-carbon-db-datasource) above
-    to the \<
+    to the
-    `          PRODUCT_HOME>/repository/conf/datasources/         `
-    `          master-datasources.xml         ` file.
+    `          <IS_HOME>/repository/conf/datasources/master-datasources.xml         ` file.
 Change its
     elements with your custom values.
-For instructions, see [Setting up datasource configurations.](#ChangingtoOracleRAC-Settingupdatasourceconfigurations)
+For instructions, see [Setting up datasource configurations.](#setting-up-datasource-configurations)
-2. If you are setting up a separate database to store registry-related data, update the following configurations in the \< `           PRODUCT_HOME>/repository/conf/          ` `           registry.xml          ` file.
+2. If you are setting up a separate database to store registry-related data, update the following configurations in the \< `           IS_HOME>/repository/conf/          `
+    `           registry.xml          ` file.

     ``` xml